hifly3082/hifly3082/README.md

 ## Nice to see you here!
 I'm Mark Avvakumov, a Front-end developer with a passion for creating dynamic and user-friendly web applications.

-Take a look on my portfolio:
+Take a look at my portfolio:

 [![portfolio](https://img.shields.io/badge/-portfolio-%2300C7B7?style=for-the-badge&logo=Netlify&logoColor=white)](https://mark-avvakumov.netlify.app/)